1

 Indoor Friendly: No -

-Grows Well With: Other shrubs, perennials, and shade trees
+Grows Well With: Other shade-tolerant shrubs, perennials, and native plants

 Care Tips